-entry into the war.
+I believe that behind these matters there is one fact in regard to Comrade Lore.
+During the war there were in America German workers, former Social Democrats who for patriotic reasons were against America's participation in the war.
+Part of the German comrades in America came to us not as Communists, but as a result of the struggle which they conducted as Germans against America's entry into the war.
 And perhaps I am mistaken but I have the impression that Lore represents this section.
-If he has the support of the Finnish federation, an organization with a fortune of \$15,000,000, made up of encellent skilled workers having more reformism in them than others.
-For that reason, I believe that the C. E. C. acted incorrectly when it regarded the lapses of Lore as lapses of a peculiar fellow.
-This is a centristic tendency in the party against which the C. E. C. must fight.
+[And] he has the support of the Finnish Federation, an organization with a fortune of \$15 million, made up of excellent skilled workers having more reformism in them than others.
+For that reason, I believe that the CEC acted incorrectly when it regarded the lapses of Lore as lapses of a particular fellow.
+This is a centristic tendency in the party against which the CEC must fight.

-Lore-Social Democratic.
+Lore - Social Democratic.

-"The comrades must oppose Lore in the press, they must attack him.
+The comrades must oppose Lore in the press, they must attack him.
 The comrades must not be misled by the fact that in the question of the support of the third party he has gone along with us.
-He did so from a traditional social-democratic point of view-because of compromises with petty bourgeois parties.
+He did so from a traditional social democratic point of view - because of compromises with petty bourgeois parties.
 We are on no account against such compromises.
 In a revolutionary situation when the petty bourgeoisie is compelled to adopt revolutionary policies, we are prepared to make compromises.
-In the elections we were for compromises in Russia with the mensheviki or the soical-revolutionaries.
-But in Lore we have a social-democratic point of view meeting with a Communistic point of view and it would be very wrong if the decision of the executive committee of the Comintern should be so interpreted as if the executive committee puts the banner of the executive committee into the hands of Lore and would say he represents the point of view of the executive.
-This is merely a coincidence."
+In the elections we were for compromises in Russia with the Mensheviki and the Socialist Revolutionaries.
+But in Lore we have a social democratic point of view meeting with a Communistic point of view and it would be very wrong if the decision of the Executive Committee of the Comintern should be interpreted as if the Executive Committee puts the banner of the Executive Committee into the hands of Lore and would say he represents the point of view of the executive.
+This is merely a coincidence.